You don't have to head to Munich to get your "oom pah pah" on.

-Home to Australia's oldest German settlement, Hahndorf is a beautiful town in Adelaide Hills steeped in traditional.
+Home to Australia's oldest German settlement, Hahndorf is a beautiful town in Adelaide Hills that is steeped in tradition.

-The fare is much like what you'd get at the real thing with giant pretzels and metre long hog dogs to chow down on and German pilseners, helles, weissbier and dunkels by the steinloads.
+The fare is much like what you'd get at the real thing with giant pretzels and metre-long hog dogs to chow down on and German pilseners, helles, weissbier and dunkels by the steinload.

 10. Hong Kong